erinengle2024/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-# sql-challenge

-Welcome to my submission for the SQL-Challenge in module 9 of the Data Analytics bootcamp.
-This project was completed as part of the curriculum to showcase my proficiency in creating databases and tables in pgAdmin, and SQL syntax.
+Welcome to my submission for the SQL-Alchemy-Challenge in module 10 of the Data Analytics bootcamp.
+This project was completed as part of the curriculum to showcase my proficiency in creating databases and tables in VS Code and Jupyter lab, using SQL Alchemy syntax, and Flask library.

 # Challenge Description